Masculinity and Its Discontents

 Table of Contents

 1. The Roots of Male Gender Identity: An Introductory Overview 2.
 An Integrative Perspective on "Masculine" Gender and Bigenderality 3.
 The Shaping of Masculinity in Early Childhood 4.
 The Impact of Actual and Symbolic Fathering on Masculinity 5.
-How the Son’s Masculinity Is Influenced by the Mother and by the Mother-with-Father Together 6.
+The Impact Of Mother and Mother-With-Father Together 6.
 Social, Cultural, and Biological Influences on the Concept of Masculinity and Gender: Constructing the Male Ego Ideal 7.
 Maturing Masculinity, Receptivity, and Gender Fluidity: Its Trajectory through Midlife Transitions and Later Life Changes 8.
-Gender and Masculinity in Psychoanalytic Practice and Some Concluding Thoughts
+Gender and Masculinity in Analytic Practice, and Concluding Thoughts

 Michael J. Diamond is a Training and Supervising Analyst, Los Angeles Institute and Society for Psychoanalytic Studies.
 He has authored over ninety articles and chapters as well as three books, including My Father Before Me: How Fathers and Sons Influence Each Other Throughout Their Lives and The Second Century of Psychoanalysis: Evolving Perspectives on Therapeutic Action (with C. Christian).
 He is in private practice in Los Angeles.